albar965/littlenavmap/simconnect/README.txt

 Files in this directory:

-=== littlemavmap.exe.manifest.RTM, littlemavmap.exe.manifest.SP1 and littlemavmap.exe.manifest.XPACK

-These can be used to force Little Navmap or Little Navconnect to use a different version of SimConnect.
-To use overwrite "littlenavmap.exe.manifest" with one of these files.
+# SimConnect.dll and simconnect.manifest

+32-bit FSX SimConnect library used to connect to FSX and P3D.
+Loaded directly by Little Navmap

-=== SimConnect.ini
+# SimConnect.ini

 This file can be used to diagnose SimConnect problems.